-- Amends default SMP values to better reflect the costs associated with managing a shipper imbalance.
-This will allow Users to make more informed decisions with regards to gas flexibility products and to use Linepack more efficiently. - Better aligns GB balancing regime to EU Regulations regarding cost reflective imbalance charges and providing an incentive to balance. - Facilitates NTS Licence obligation to updates default SMPs by 1st April 2011 (or as soon as is reasonably and efficiently practical to do so).
+- Amendment of default SMP values to better reflect the costs associated with managing a Shipper User's imbalance will allow Shipper Users to make more informed decisions with regard to gas flexibility products and to use Linepack where appropriate. - Better alignment of the GB balancing regime to EU Regulations regarding cost reflective imbalance charges and providing an incentive to balance. - Facilitation of the NTS Licence obligation to update default SMPs by 01 April 2011 (or as soon as is reasonably and efficiently practical to do so).